Disinfection is generally necessary when:

 water can damage the action in a septic system, chlorinated water should not be allowed into the building’s sewage system.

-Let the chlorinated water stand in the system for 12 - 24 hours.
+water stand in the system for 12 - 24 hours.
+During the standing period

 Start the pump and run water through the outside hose away from vegetation until the strong smell of chlorine disappears.
 Make certain that the water does not enter any watercourse.
 Finally, open the indoor taps until the system is completely flushed.